 Note: Changes in ADN Admission and Competitive Selection

-- Newnan Campus (New site for the ADN Program) will admit once a year in the Summer Semester beginning 2013.
-Competitive selection deadline for Coweta Campus is January 15th.
+- Coweta Campus will admit once a year in the Summer Semester.
+Competitive selection deadline for Coweta Campus is February 1st for a Summer Semester start.

 - Students will be required to submit a copy of current state CNA certification.
 PLEASE NOTE ALL CAMPUSES will be required to have the CNA beginning SUMMER 2013.